lewiswatson55/Python_Text_Calculator/README.md

 This is a Python script I forked when I wanted to learn math in Python.

-Learning this has been very interesting.
+Learning this has been very interesting and educational.

 I always make my forked repositories better — and this one is no exception!